-Research funds for observer programs, as well as gear testing and testing of electronic devices are also available each year in the form of grants from the Foundation, Marine Fisheries Initiative (MARFIN), Saltonstall-Kennedy (S-K) program, and the Cooperative Research Program (CRP).
+Research funds for observer programs, as well as gear testing and testing of electronic devices are also available each year in the form of grants from the Foundation, Marine Fisheries

+Initiative (MARFIN), Saltonstall-Kennedy (S-K) program, and the Cooperative Research Program (CRP).
 Efforts are made to emphasize the need for observer and logbook data in requests for proposals issued by granting agencies.
 A condition of funding for these projects is that data are made available to the Councils and NOAA Fisheries Service upon completion of a study.

 Included in Alternative 1 (No Action) would be the measures proposed in Amendment 15B, which was recently implemented.
-The Council's preferred alternative would allow for the implementation of interim programs to monitor and assess bycatch in the South Atlantic snapper grouper fishery until the ACCSP Release, Discard and Protected Species (Bycatch) Module can be fully funded.
+The Council's preferred alternative in Amendment 15B allows for the implementation of interim programs to monitor and assess bycatch in the South Atlantic snapper grouper fishery until the Atlantic Coastal Cooperative Statistical Program (ACCSP) Release, Discard and Protected Species (Bycatch) Module can be fully funded.
 The interim programs or first phase of the alternative would allow for the collection of bycatch information utilizing a variety of methods and sources when this amendment is implemented as follows: